MCresearch/Candela/README.md

     - `rcut_oh` The radial cutoff to calculate neighboring hydrogen atoms of oxygen atom.
 Default value is 1.24 (Angstroms).

 - **bdf_rcut**<a id=bdf_rcut></a>
-The analysis calculates the OOO angle distribution of the central water and its two neighboring water molecules. (`bdf_rcut1` has the same function.)
+The analysis calculates the OOO angle distribution of the central water and its two neighboring water molecules. (`bdf_rcut1` has the same functionality.)
 It also calculates the free energy map of OOO angle and O-O distance.
 (Figure.
 3D-3E in Chen, et al., 114, 10846, Proc.
 Nat.
 Acad.
 Sci.
 (2017))

 - **dist**<a id=dist></a>
 The analysis calculates the 2D/3D spatial distribution of water molecules around hydroxide ion.
 The output file could be put into Vesta to generate the 3D distribution plot.
-(Figure.
+(Figures.
 4a-c of Chen et al. 10, 413, Nat.
 Chem.
 (2018)) The following parameters are also needed for the analysis:
     - `nx`/`ny` number of grids on the x/y direction of the 2D distribution.
     - `u1`/`u2`/`u3` number of grids on the x/y/z direction of the 3D distribution.
     - `rcut` radius cutoff of the distribution.
 See the code of `src/dist.cpp` for a more detailed understanding.